doverh/TicTacToeBidimensional/README.md

    2. Clone this repository.

    3. Open your terminal and go to the test folder
    4. Run the file with ruby test_file.rb
+   *Run test_game.rb / test_game.rb and test_winner.rb